Fra0909/NQueensSolver/README.md

   - `solutionNumber` (integer): The index of the solution in the list of solutions.

 - **Response:**
-  - If the size is not valid (<= 3 or greater than the maximum defined size), it returns a plain text "Invalid size." error.
+  - If the size is not valid (<= 0, 2 or 3 or greater than the maximum defined size), it shows the user an error page.
-  - If the solution number is not valid (<= 0 or greater than the total number of solutions), it returns a plain text "Solution not found." error.
+  - If the solution number is not valid (<= 0 or greater than the total number of solutions), it shows the user an error page.
-  - Otherwise, it takes the user to an interactive HTML page that shows the chess board and if you hover on any queen it will highlight their vertical, horizontal, and diagonal lines.
+  - Otherwise, it takes the user to an interactive HTML page that shows the chess board and when hovering over any queen, it highlights their vertical, horizontal, and diagonal lines.